 Watch the video

-Groups living in Sierra Leone, Mende and Kissi, mostly rice farmers, worship stone statues from the Sapi kingdom.
+The groups living in Sierra Leone, Mende and Kissi, mostly rice farmers, venerate stone statues dating from the Sapi kingdom.
 The latter extended, until the 16th century, from Guinea to Liberia.

 This item is sold with its certificate of authenticity